OpenLD/enigma2-plugin-skins-metrixhd/README.md

-MetrixHD
+MetrixHD for OpenLD
 ========

-OpenLD 2.x default skin, based on MterixHD skin of OpenATV
+OpenLD default skin,

-Original MetrixHD is created by iMaxxx http://open-store.net
+based on MetrixHD v2.5 created by iMaxxx http://open-store.net Mod and optimized and Adapted for OpenLD by Javilonas.
 ------------------------------------------------------------